firedrakeproject/firedrake/docs/source/download.rst

 PyOP2
 -----

-Instructions for obtaining PyOP2 and its dependencies are at :doc:`obtaining_pyop2`.
+Instructions for obtaining PyOP2_ and its dependencies are at :doc:`obtaining_pyop2`.
+Note that PyOP2_ is updated frequently and Firedrake requires an up-to-date version.

 FFC, FIAT and UFL
 -----------------